-Fagerheim Fjellstugu harvests the natural resources of Hardangervidda, and uses venison, fish, mushrooms and berries in savoury dishes for their guests.
-The cafe at Fagerheim Fjellstugu is open from 1 July to 12 September.
+Fagerheim Fjellstugu harvests the natural resources of Hardangervidda, and uses venison, fish, mushrooms and berries in savory dishes for their guests.
+The cafe at Fagerheim Fjellstugu is open from July 1 to September 12.

 Getting to Hardangervidda National Tourist Route

-Eidfjord and Hol are the main region centres along Hardangervidda National Tourist Route.
-Geilo is the largest village to the east of the Hardangervidda National Tourist Route, 23 kilometres east of Haugastøl.
+Eidfjord and Hol are the main region centers along Hardangervidda National Tourist Route.
+Geilo is the largest village to the east of the Hardangervidda National Tourist Route, 14 miles east of Haugastøl.
 Geilo is one of Norway’s largest ski destinations.

 Express buses from Oslo and Bergen stop in the area several times a day.
 The nearest train station is Haugastøl on the Bergen railway line.

-- Distance between Bergen and Eidfjord: 153 kilometres.
+- Distance between Bergen and Eidfjord: 95 miles

-- Distance between Oslo and Haugastøl: 264 kilometres.
+- Distance between Oslo and Haugastøl: 164 miles

-- Distance between Trondheim and Haugastøl: 500 kilometres.
+- Distance between Trondheim and Haugastøl: 310 miles

-Read more about Getting to Hardanger and Getting to the Fjell & Fjord Area.
+Read more about Getting to Hardanger and Getting to Hallingdal and around.